acorn-io/acorn-linkerd-plugin/README.md

 Acorn linkerd plugin provides a way for acorn to integrate with linkerd service mesh.
 It mainly provides the current functionality to acorn.

 1. Automatically add service mesh annotations to acorn workspaces.
-This is done by annotations/labels propogagtion feature that propogates annotations and labels from projects to app namespaces.
+This ensures every acorn app namespace is annotated with the right annotation to be able to inject linkerd sidecar.

-2. Kill linkerd sidecar container for Jobs when all other containers has completed.
+2. Kill linkerd sidecar container for Jobs when all other containers have completed.
 This is to address https://github.com/linkerd/linkerd2/issues/8006.

 3. Automatically configure linkerd policies to ensure project level networking isolation between acorn projects.